Grafana Automatic Installation

 % kubectl get secret general -o jsonpath="{.data.GRAFANA_ADMIN_PASSWORD}" | base64 --decode

-View the Grafana Interface
+View the Grafana interface

-1. Visit https://{hostname}.hydrolix.live/grafana in your web browser.
+1. Visit https://{myhost}.hydrolix.live/grafana in your web browser.

 2. Use the admin username and the password you decoded in the last step.